 - Patient organisations (AusPIPS, Immune Deficiencies Foundation of Australia, Immune Deficiencies Foundation of New Zealand, HAE Australasia).

-- Major PID research centres (Jeffrey Modell Foundation, Australian National University, Walter and Eliza Hall, Garvan Institute).
+- Major PID/IEI research centres (Jeffrey Modell Foundation, Australian National University, Walter and Eliza Hall, Garvan Institute).

 - Funding bodies (National Blood Authority, Jurisdictional Blood Committee)